ZenitechSoftware/AutSoft.UnitySupplements/Documentation/articles/EventBus/EventBus.md

 }
 ```

-After that you can inject *IEventBus* into your monobehaviours.
+After that you can inject *IEventBus* into your `MonoBehaviour` classes.
 This interfaces contains three main functions:

-- **Subsribe**: Method to register a handler to an event
+- **Subscribe**: Method to register a handler to an event
 - **UnSubscribe**: Method to remove the previously registered handler
 - **Invoke**: Method to invoke an event